 Not everyone whose car is stolen or totaled needs gap insurance.
-It can only benefit those owners who finance the purchase of their new car and then only for that period of time when their car is worth less than what they owe on the loan.
+It can only benefit those owners who finance the purchase of their new car and then only for that period when their car is worth less than what they owe on the loan.
 This is what is known as being "upside-down" on a loan.
 That period can be quite short or surprisingly long depending on one or more of the following factors:

-- Long-term loan: When you take out an auto loan of longer than 36 months, your monthly loan payment will be lower, but you'll pay much more in the long run, and there will be a longer time period when your car's ACV will be less than what you owe on the loan.
+- Long-term loan: When you take out an auto loan of longer than 36 months, your monthly loan payment will be lower, but you'll pay much more in the long run, and there will be a more extended period when your car's ACV will be less than what you owe on the loan.

-- Putting very little or no money down, and/or borrowing more than the purchase price: The more debt you take on up front, the longer that "gap" is going to be there.
+- Putting very little or no money down, and borrowing more than the purchase price: The more debt you take on up front, the longer that "gap" is going to be there.

 Remember two more things.
 First, as your vehicle depreciates, the cost of your comprehensive and collision coverage will decrease, and so will the cost of your gap coverage.
 And second, once you have reached that point when you no longer owe more on your vehicle than its current ACV, you won't need gap coverage anymore and you can cancel it.

 Why is Gap Insurance so Cheap?

 Gap coverage is so inexpensive because very few claims are ever made against a gap policy, and that lowers the premium costs for you and everyone else.

 So, is gap insurance worth it?
 That's for you to decide.
-But if you are purchasing a new car and don't have a lot of extra cash sitting around while your loan is upside down, you should definitely give gap insurance some serious thought.
+But if you are purchasing a new car and don't have a lot of extra cash sitting around while your loan is upside down, you should give gap insurance some serious thought.